Background pattern

 If you take more Miglustat Dipharma than you should

-If you take more capsules than indicated, consult your doctor immediately.
-In clinical trials, miglustat was used at doses of up to 3000 mg: this caused a reduction in white blood cells and other adverse effects similar to those described in section 4.
+If you take more capsules than prescribed, consult your doctor immediately.
+In clinical trials, miglustat has been used at doses of up to 3000 mg: this caused a reduction in white blood cell counts and other side effects similar to those described in section 4.

 If you forget to take Miglustat Dipharma

 Take the next capsule when it is due.
-Do not take a double dose to compensate for the missed dose.
+Do not take a double dose to make up for forgotten doses.

 Do not stop treatment with Miglustat Dipharma without consulting your doctor.